 Price: Adult rodeo tickets from $20 to $44; weekend pass $123.

-This year's Guy Weadick Days Wild West Rodeo is named for the famous rodeo legend who had deep connection with the Calgary Stampede and lived in High River.
+The Guy Weadick Days Wild West Rodeo is named for the famous rodeo legend who had deep connection with the Calgary Stampede and lived in High River.
 Admission for chucks on Thursday is $20 and all-day passes for Saturday and Sunday are $44.
-Events include the pro rodeo, a cabaret with Trevor Panczak, chuckwagon racing and a rodeo dance.
-The rodeo also features the third annual Guy Weadick Days Market, with vendors selling everything from baked treats to farm equipment.
+Events include the pro rodeo, a cabaret, chuckwagon racing and a rodeo dance.
+The rodeo also features the Guy Weadick Days Market, with vendors selling everything from baked treats to farm equipment.

 High River Rodeo Grounds, Foothills No. 31, 403-652-7349, highriverag.com